Dry Skin? Or Is It Eczema? What You Need to Know Now

 If we suggest this as a treatment option for you, we will first test your skin to determine your optimum dosage level.
 Then, the laser will be applied to the affected area at your determined dose.
 This only takes a few minutes, depending on the areas to be treated.

-For patients with small patches of eczema, this laser allows for quick, effective, and painless therapy typically in four to eight sessions with many months without remission.
+For patients with small patches of eczema, this laser allows for quick, effective, and painless therapy typically in several twice weekly sessions with many months afterwards in remission.
 Results will vary.

 Narrow Band UVB